 What To Expect in CPE

 The Johns Hopkins Hospital is renowned for its innovative and progressive medicine.
 The history of over 125 years of care has developed the hospital's reputation around the world as one of the premier places to come for medical attention.
 The Johns Hopkins Hospital was the first teaching hospital in America and continues to be the most competitive and prestigious places for doctors, nurses, social workers, chaplains, and others to train.
-The hospital has interns and residents from around the world in multiple forms and roles, and the entire facility operates out of a philosophy of education and innovation.
+Since 1773, Johns Hopkins Bayview Medical Center has continued to commit themselves to better the health of our community through innovation, compassionate care, education and research, and is now a vibrant and modern academic center.
+Both hospitals have interns and residents from around the world in multiple forms and roles, and operate out of a philosophy of education and innovation.